Don't Worry Darling: Plot

 Alice and Jack Chambers live in Victory, California, an idyllic 1950s desert company town.
-Every day, the men leave for work at Victory Headquarters in the surrounding desert, while their wives enjoy luxuries and leisure while the men are gone.
-Alice spends her days with other wives, including her best friend Bunny.
+Every day, the men leave for work at Victory Headquarters in the surrounding desert, and their wives enjoy luxuries and leisure while the men are gone.
+Alice spends her days with other wives, including her best friend, Bunny.
 Fellow resident Margaret has become estranged from the community.
-An unauthorized desert visit resulted in her son's apparent death which caused her mental breakdown.
-Margaret insists Victory took him as punishment for breaking the rules.
+An unauthorized desert visit resulted in her son's apparent death, which caused her mental breakdown.
+Margaret insists that Victory took him as punishment for breaking the rules.

-Victory's founder Frank hosts a party, where Alice sees Margaret's husband attempt to medicate her after an outburst.
+Victory's founder, Frank, hosts a party, during which Alice sees Margaret's husband attempt to medicate her after an outburst.
 Alice and Jack then have sex in Frank's home as Frank watches unbeknownst to Jack.
 From the trolley, Alice sees a plane crash in the desert, so she rushes to help.
 Stumbling onto Headquarters, she touches one of its mirror-like windows, experiencing surreal hallucinations about another life, waking up at home that night.

 Alice continues to have increasingly strange experiences or hallucinations.
 Soon after, she sees Margaret slit her own throat and fall from her roof.
-Men in red jumpsuits drag her away, preventing her from reaching Margaret's body.
+Men in red jumpsuits drag Alice away, preventing her from reaching Margaret's body.
 Jack dismisses Alice's claims, insisting Margaret is simply recovering from a household accident.
 When Alice asks him what is really happening at the Victory Project, he becomes angry and refuses to answer.
-The town physician, Dr. Collins, prescribes Alice medication, which she and Jack decline.
+The town physician, Dr. Collins, prescribes medication to Alice, which she and Jack decline.
 She steals Margaret's medical file from his briefcase and finds it heavily redacted.

 Becoming increasingly paranoid during a company celebration promoting Jack, Alice breaks down in the bathroom.
 Confronted by Bunny, she attempts to explain her suspicions.
-Bunny reacts angrily when Alice tells her she went to Headquarters, accusing her of jeopardizing their livelihood in Victory like Margaret.
-Alice and Jack invite neighbors to dinner, including Frank and his wife Shelley.
+Bunny reacts angrily when Alice tells her she went to Headquarters, accusing her of jeopardizing their livelihood in Victory, like Margaret.
+Alice and Jack invite neighbors to dinner, including Frank and his wife, Shelley.
 Frank privately confirms her suspicions and dares her to challenge him.
 So, Alice attempts to expose him, but he makes her appear delusional to everyone, causing Jack grief.